Archdiocese of Los Angeles: 2000 to present

-Clergy sexual abuse

-There were many cases of sexual abuse by priests in the diocese, first reported as dating from the 1930s.
+Our Lady of the Angels Cathedral was dedicated on September 2, 2002.
 On July 16, 2007, Cardinal Mahony and the archdiocese reached a record-breaking settlement with 508 alleged victims of sexual abuse by priests.
 The settlement was worth $660 million, with an average of $1.3 million for each plaintiff.
 Mahony described the abuse as a "terrible sin and crime," after a series of trials into sex abuse claims since the 1940s were to begin.
 The agreement settled all outstanding civil lawsuits at that time against the archdiocese.

+In 2010, Pope Benedict XVI named Archbishop José H. Gómez from the Archdiocese of San Antonio as the coadjutor archbishop in Los Angeles to assist Mahony.
+After the Vatican accepted Mahony's resignation as archbishop of Los Angeles in 2011, Gómez automatically succeeded him.

+In February 2013, Gomez relieved Mahony of all administrative duties due to his failures in handling sexual abuse allegations against priests.
+In March 2023, Gómez presided at the funeral mass of Auxiliary Bishop David O’Connell at the Cathedral of Our Lady of the Angels.
+O'Connell was shot to death at his Hacienda Heights home by Carlos Medina, the husband of O'Connell's housekeeper.

 In 2014, the archdiocese agreed to pay $13 million to settle a final group of 17 sex abuse lawsuits, including eleven that involved "a visiting Mexican priest who fled prosecution and remains a fugitive more than 25 years later."
 The financial settlement followed a court order forcing the archdiocese to release files which showed that it had shielded accused priests, for example by ordering church officials not to turn over a list of altar boys to police who were investigating.

-From May to December 2019, the archdiocese provided numerous documents to California State Attorney Xavier Becerra in preparation for a series of pending lawsuits which are expected to be filed after a new California law which will temporarily remove the statute of limitations.
-The new law went into effect on January 1, 2020.
-The archdiocese is one of six Catholic dioceses in California that were expected to be subpoenaed during the upcoming lawsuits.
+From May to December 2019, the archdiocese provided numerous documents to California State Attorney Xavier Becerra in preparation for a series of pending lawsuits which were expected to be filed after a new California law went into effect on January 1, 2020.
 In January 2020, the Los Angeles Times reported that the archdiocese settled a sexual abuse case against a former archdiocesan priest for $1.9 million.

+Gómez, in June 2023, announced a special mass in Los Angeles to mark a day of prayer in reparation.
+This mass was in response to the plan of the Los Angeles Dodgers professional baseball team to honor the Sisters of Perpetual Indulgence at an upcoming game.
+Gómez denounced the Sisters, an LGBTQ activist and satirical group, as blasphemers.